 Marketing and advertising are both immensely competitive fields.
 To be successful in an advertising career path, you need to get a few things right and the journey to get those few things right, may not always come without challenges.
-Here are 10 actionable tips that you can use for a career in advertising and marketing, if you are a beginner.
+Here are 10 actionable tips that you can use for a career in advertising and marketing if you are a beginner.

 #1 – Do your homework

 An advertising career path is exciting but the problem is that the field is quite broad and the job you might end up doing, can vary from analytic to copywriter, from SEO specialist to social media manager, from media planner to banner designer.
-Therefore, it is essential that you do some self-research on different marketing fields and find out what is most appealing to you.
+Therefore, you must do some self-research on different marketing fields and find out what is most appealing to you.
 There are many of them out there so choosing one that suits your talent and passion is the first step to getting your career right.

 #2 – Check your potential income

-Now, it would not be correct to choose a field based purely on the fact that it pays better, if you genuinely do not enjoy doing it.
+Now, it would not be correct to choose a field based purely on the fact that it pays better if you genuinely do not enjoy doing it.
 So when choosing the field that most speaks to you, bear in mind that all jobs pay well if you love doing them.
 This is common sense, so don’t rank some over others simply because the average salary or the service fee is higher.
-There are definitely some areas in the field that pay a higher amount than others but if you cannot enjoy it, you may not be able to stay in work.
+There are definitely some areas in the field that pay a higher amount than others but if you cannot enjoy it, you may not be able to stay at work.

 #3 – Research job requirements

 You may want to do some research about companies and what skills specifically are required for certain marketing positions.
-You see, the deal here is that, that headhunters and HR managers can have quite a different understanding of every position, job title and the skills and tasks associated with it.
-So double check and make sure that you know what you are getting yourself into.
+You see, the deal here is that, that headhunters and HR managers can have quite a different understanding of every position, job title, and the skills and tasks associated with it.
+So double-check and make sure that you know what you are getting yourself into.

 #4 – Get your qualifications

-Now that you know what organisations are looking for, the next step would be to get enroled in programmes that can offer you these skills and accredited certifications that are recognised within the advertising and marketing industry.
-You may be naturally gifted at this job but without the right advertising qualifications needed, employers may have nothing to gauge your competency with and therefore, you may lose opportunities.
+Now that you know what organisations are looking for, the next step would be to get enrolled in programmes that can offer you these skills and accredited certifications that are recognised within the advertising and marketing industry.
+You may be naturally gifted at this job but without the right advertising qualifications needed, employers may have nothing to gauge your competency with, and therefore, you may lose opportunities.
 Start learning as soon as possible.

 #5 – Start networking and attend events